mazgch/hpg/docu/Mower.md

 ![Bosch lawn mower](Mower_WtBox.png)

-Here is the HPG board and antenna mounted to the Mower the GNSS antenna and the IMU sensnor is positioned with X axis twards the front and, centered above the rear axle.
-This will ensure best performance and minila configuration sensor fusion is needed.
+Here is the HPG board and antenna mounted to the Mower the GNSS antenna and the IMU sensnor is positioned with X axis pointing accurately towards the front and centered above the rear axle.
+This will ensure best performance and only minimal configuration for sensor fusion is needed.

 <img width ="49%" src="Mower_Proto1.png"> <img width ="49%" src="Mower_Proto2.png">